nodejs/node/doc/api/quic.md

     using `quicsocket.connect()`.
   * `endpoint` {Object} An object describing the local address to bind to.
     * `address` {string} The local address to bind to.
-This may be an IPv4 or IPv6 address or a hostname.
-If a hostname is given, it will be resolved to an IP address.
+This may be an IPv4 or IPv6 address or a host name.
+If a host name is given, it will be resolved to an IP address.
     * `port` {number} The local port to bind to.
     * `type` {string} Either `'udp4'` or `'upd6'` to use either IPv4 or IPv6,